bitblik/client/assets/faq/faq_en.md

 #### What motivates the Maker to act honestly?

 Since the amount of Bitcoin are held in a Lightning Network hold invoice, the Maker (seller) is incentivized to act honestly.
 Without evidences to contrary the invoice will not be released back to the Maker.
+Since hold invoices should only be held for a short period (typically few hours), the invoice will settle and the funds will be kept by coordinator until the Taker provides evidence to resolve the dispute.

 #### What motivates the Taker to act honestly?